What is incontinence? Causes, Symptoms, Treatment and Care

 Social life, mental health and incontinence

 This can lead to well-known mental health issues in a range of people.
 From the respondents surveyed, almost 40% stated that their incontinence has had a negative effect on their mental health.

 Incontinence at work

-Research suggests that 45% of people have experienced issues in the workplace, but unfortunately, only 8% have felt comfortable speaking about the issues with work colleagues.
+Research suggests that 45% of people have experienced issues in the workplace.
+Unfortunately, only 8% felt comfortable speaking about the issues with work colleagues.

 So how can employers help with incontinence?

-Incontinence advice and treatment
+Incontinence treatment and advice

 Janet Chaseley, a Specialist Nurse on the Continence Care Team at Benenden Hospital, said:

-How can Benenden Health help with incontinence?
+How can Benenden Health help with continence care?

 Incontinence doesn’t have to impact your day-to-day life and with Benenden Health you’ll get sympathetic and confidential support should you encounter any symptoms.
-Peace of mind for just £10.25 per month.